 From 5.740 € registering before August 2, 2019

 Check the payment plans and financing

-At chefs and confectioners who want to specialise in the art of chocolate.
+For brave pastry chefs and chocolatiers who want to discover the future of their profession.

 The 16 candidates accepted on this course tend to be individuals with a passion for the world of sweets.

 This process is completed online using this link.